 1. First and foremost you need a Windows 7 Service Pack 1 DVD or ISO image to hand.
 If you don’t have one you can download an official Windows 7 SP1 ISO which can be burned to DVD or written to USB later.

 6. Click the arrow below the Add button and choose Folders and subfolders found packages, then browse to the folder you saved the downloaded updates to earlier and click Select Folder.
 After a few seconds, the list will be populated with all the updates to integrate.
-If you also downloaded some optional updates an “Unreadable or unsupported file” error will pop up, just ignore it.
+If you also downloaded some optional software an “Unreadable or unsupported file” error will pop up, just ignore it.

 Alternatively, you can drag and drop individual folders onto the window or select them via the Add button.
-Don’t add the Optional Updates folder to avoid being shown the error.
+Don’t add the Optional software folder to avoid being shown the error.
 No matter how you add the updates, NTLite is smart enough to reorganize everything into the correct order for integration.

 Read how to add the optional updates, how to update all Windows 7 editions in the image, hiding updates and fitting the media onto DVD on page 2.